 A logical question when discussing detention is that if the problem is so severe, why has it not been addressed?
-After all, brilliant minds have worked on an array of supply chain and logistics problems over the past 30 years.
+After all, many brilliant minds have worked on an array of supply chain and logistics problems over the past 30 years.

-Innovations abound in pricing/demand shaping, inventory optimization, transportation planning, artificial intelligence and robotics to name just a few areas.
-However, for some reason we cannot efficiently load and unload TL carriers in our yards.
+Innovations abound in pricing/demand shaping, inventory optimization, transportation planning, artificial intelligence, and robotics-to name a just few areas; however, for some reason, we cannot efficiently load and unload TL carriers in our yards.